Skip to main content

 Premises Liability Incidents

-Property owners throughout Aurora—from apartment complexes to shopping centers—have a legal duty to maintain safe premises.
-Fatal premises liability accidents can include slip and falls, inadequate security leading to violent crimes, swimming pool drownings, or carbon monoxide poisoning.
-Aurora's many multi-family housing complexes must ensure proper maintenance and security.
-When property owners neglect their safety obligations, resulting in death, they must be held responsible.
+Property owners throughout Aurora—from apartment complexes to shopping centers—have a legal duty to maintain safe premises and protect visitors from foreseeable harm.
+Fatal premises liability accidents can result from slip and falls, inadequate security leading to violent crimes, swimming pool drownings, carbon monoxide poisoning, or negligent maintenance.
+Aurora's many multi-family housing complexes must ensure proper maintenance, security measures, and regular inspections to prevent tragedy.
+Under Colorado's Wrongful Death Act (C.R.S. § 13-21-201), surviving spouses, children, and parents may pursue claims when property owner negligence causes death.
+Colorado law provides a non-economic damages cap of $2,125,000 as of 2025 (C.R.S. § 13-21-203).
+Families pursuing wrongful death claims must act within two years of the death (C.R.S. § 13-80-102).
+When property owners neglect their safety obligations, resulting in preventable deaths, they must be held accountable for the devastating consequences their negligence causes.

 Violent Crimes and Inadequate Security